 The Tassie Tourism Ambassador Program has been created specifically for the Tasmanian tourism industry as a way to equip tourism and hospitality staff and interested locals with the skills to offer a great visitor experience and local knowledge to tell the story of the region.

 The objective of the Tassie Tourism Ambassador Program is to increase regional dispersal by inspiring and empowering staff working in customer-facing businesses to provide a positive experience for every visitor with whom they come into contact.

 Why do we need this?

 We know that if visitors are greeted at every touchpoint during their stay with a warm welcome and genuine interaction, they will have a positive experience.
 Positive experiences lead to loyal advocates and rave reviews which builds awareness of a destination and motivates consumers to travel.
-Ultimately, this program will help to increase visitor number and boost our economy, creating more sustainable businesses and employment.
+Ultimately, this program will help to increase visitor numbers and boost our economy, creating more sustainable businesses and employment.